 A K-pop idol who mastered the art of reinvention, evolving from a sharp-dancing singer into a compelling actor with a quiet intensity.

-Born Kim Myung-soo in 1992, L entered the Korean entertainment world as a teenager, debuting in 2010 as a vocalist for the boy band Infinite.
-Known for his striking visuals and precise dance moves, he helped propel the group to fame across Asia.
-Never content with a single identity, he later launched a parallel career in acting, deliberately choosing complex roles that contrasted with his idol image.
-His performances in series like 'Angel's Last Mission: Love' and 'The Emperor: Owner of the Mask' showcased a growing emotional depth, earning him respect in a competitive industry.
-L's journey reflects the modern entertainer's path, successfully navigating the transition from pop star to serious performer on his own terms.
+Kim Myung-soo debuted in 2010 as a vocalist for the boy band Infinite, launching his career as a teenager.
+His precise dance moves and striking visuals helped propel the group across Asia.
+He then built a parallel acting career, deliberately choosing complex roles that contrasted with his idol image.
+In 'Angel's Last Mission: Love' and 'The Emperor: Owner of the Mask', he demonstrated growing emotional depth.
+Born in 1992, L navigated the transition from pop star to serious performer on his own terms, earning respect in a competitive industry.

 1981–1996